nicfel/CoupledMCMC-Tutorial/README.md

 ----

-# Practical: Setting up an analysis with coupled MCMC
+# Practical: Setting up an analysis with CoupledMCMC

-In this tutorial, we will describe the two different ways to setup a BEAST2 analysis to run with coupled MCMC.
-To do so, we will setup a Bayesian Skyline plot analysis by following analogue to the tutorial on [skyline plots](https://taming-the-beast.org/tutorials/Skyline-plots/).
+In this tutorial, we will describe the two different ways to setup a BEAST2 analysis to run with CoupledMCMC To do so, we will setup a Bayesian Skyline plot analysis by following analogue to the tutorial on [skyline plots](https://taming-the-beast.org/tutorials/Skyline-plots/).

 Setting up an analysis in BEAUTi is currently only possible for analyses that only use the standard template, i.e. such for which setting up an analysis does not require to load a template.

-All other analyses have to be setup by editing one line in the `*xml` file.
+All other analyses can use a conversion tool to convert an MCMC xml into a parallel tempering xml.

 ## The Data

 The dataset consists of an alignment of 63 Hepatitis C sequences sampled in 1993 in Egypt {% cite Ray2000 --file CoupledMCMC-Tutorial/master-refs %}.
 This dataset has been used previously to test the performance of skyline methods {% cite Pybus2003, Drummond2005, Stadler2013 --file CoupledMCMC-Tutorial/master-refs %}.

 With an estimated 15-25%, Egypt has the highest Hepatits C prevalence in the world.
 In the mid 20^(th) century, the prevalence of Hepatitis C increased drastically (see [Figure 1](#fig:prevalence) for estimates).
 We will try to infer this increase from sequence data.